huggingface/datasets/docs/source/about_dataset_features.rst

 Dataset features
 ================

 :class:`datasets.Features` defines the internal structure of a dataset, and are used to specify the underlying serialization format.
 What's more relevant to you though is that :class:`datasets.Features` contains high-level information about everything from the column names and types, to the :class:`datasets.ClassLabel`.
-Datasets uses the `Apache Arrow Automatic Type Inference <https://arrow.apache.org/docs/python/json.html#automatic-type-inference>`_ to generate the features of your dataset.
+Datasets uses the `Apache Arrow Automatic Type Inference <https://arrow.apache.org/docs/python/data.html>`_ to generate the features of your dataset.
 This guide will help you gain a better understanding about Datasets features.

 .. tip::

-    See the Troubleshooting section from How-to Load a dataset to see how you can manually specify features in case Arrow inferred an unexpected data type.
+    See the Troubleshooting section from How-to Load a dataset to see how you can manually specify features in case Arrow infers an unexpected data type.

 The format of :class:`datasets.Features` is simple: ``dict[column_name, column_type]``.
 The column type provides a wide range of options for describing the type of data you have.
 Let's take a look at the features of the MRPC dataset again: